conradj3/Dockerfiles/tls-warrior/README.md

 1. **telnet**: A command-line tool for interacting with remote systems using the Telnet protocol, often used for debugging and testing network services.
 1. **time**: A command used to measure the duration of execution of a program or command.
 1. **zip**: A utility for creating ZIP archives, which compresses files into a single archive for easier distribution and storage.

+## Powershell Packages

+### Azure Modules

+The following Azure module is required:

+1. **az**: Installs 11.5.0 of the entirety of Az.* of Powershell Modules

+### PowerShell Modules

+The following PowerShell modules are required:

+1. **Microsoft.Graph**: The Microsoft Graph PowerShell SDK is a collection of modules that contain cmdlets for calling Microsoft Graph.
+Microsoft Graph is the gateway to data and intelligence in Microsoft 365.

+1. **Pester**: Pester is a testing framework for PowerShell, used for writing and running tests to ensure your PowerShell code performs as expected.

+1. **PSScriptAnalyzer**: PSScriptAnalyzer is a static code checker for PowerShell modules and scripts, providing best practices and rule-based analysis to improve script quality.

+1. **PSTCPIp**: The PSTCPIp module provides cmdlets for TCP/IP related operations, allowing for network-related scripting and automation tasks.

+1. **PSGraphQL**: PSGraphQL is a PowerShell module for interacting with GraphQL APIs, enabling the execution of queries and mutations against GraphQL endpoints.

+1. **PSJsonWebToken**: PSJsonWebToken provides cmdlets for creating and validating JSON Web Tokens (JWT), often used for authentication and secure information exchange.

+1. **PowerShellGet**: PowerShellGet is a module with cmdlets for discovering, installing, updating, and publishing PowerShell modules and scripts.

+1. **PSReadLine**: PSReadLine enhances the PowerShell command-line editing experience with features like syntax highlighting, multi-line editing, and customizable key bindings.